polio-nanopore/piranha/README.md

 Notably, `display_name` allows multiple references to be aggregated together/ anonymised within the final report.
 Current compatibility within piranha allows `display_name` fields to include: `WPV1`,`WPV2`,`WPV3`,`Sabin1-related`,`Sabin2-related`,`Sabin3-related` and `NonPolioEV`.

-## Initial processing summary
+## Initial processing pipeline

 - Gathers all read files for a given barcode together
 - Filters these reads by length (Default only reads between 1000 and 1300 bases are included for further analysis)
 - The reads are mapped against a panel of references.
 By default there is a reference panel included as part of piranha.
 It includes VP1 sequences from various wild-type polio viruses, reference Sabin-1, Sabin-2 and Sabin-3 sequences for identification of Sabin-like or VDPV polioviruses, and also a number of non-polio enterovirus reference seqeuences.
 A custom VP1 fasta file can be supplied with the `-r` flag.
 - The read map files are parsed to assign each read to the closest virus sequence in the reference panel.
 This assigns each read a broad category of either Sabin-1 like, Sabin-2 like, Sabin-3 like, wild-type Poliovirus (1, 2, or 3), non-polio enterovirus, or unmapped.
 - These broad category assignments are used to bin reads for further downstream analysis.
 Any bin with greater than the minimum read threshold (Default 50 reads, but can be customised) and minimum read percentage (default 10% of sample, but can be customised) is written out in a separate fastq file which will be used to generate the broad-category consensus sequence.

 # Analysis for each mapped read bin
 - For each bin, a consensus sequence is generated using medaka and variation information is calculated for each site in the alignment against the reference.
 This calculates the consensus variants within each sample.